 - The National Curriculum Framework (NCF) 2005, provides guidelines to allow healthy growth and development of students across all school stages.

-- The NCF 2005 serves as a guideline for syllabus, textbooks, and teaching practices for the schools in India.
+- The NCF 2005 serves as a guideline for syllabus, textbooks, and teaching practices for schools in India.

 - NCF 2005, for the very first time, recognizes the need of reducing the curriculum load based on insights provided in ‘Learning without Burden’.